B. Alan Wallace

 Conversations with the Dalai Lama on Brain Science and Buddhism

 Organized by the Mind and Life Institute, this discussion addresses some of the most troublesome questions that have driven a wedge between Western science and religion.
 Consciousness at the Crossroads resulted from meetings of the Dalai Lama and a… Read More

 In the whole of the Tibetan Buddhist tradition, there is no single treatise more deeply revered or widely practiced than A Guide to the Bodhisattva Way of Life.
-Composed in the eighth century by the Indian Bodhisattva Santideva, it… Read More
+Composed in the eighth century by the Indian Bodhisattva Santideva, it became… Read More